Foreign relations of the Sahrawi Arab Democratic Republic: Recognition

 As with any fluid political situation, diplomatic recognitions of either party's rights are subject to frequent and sometimes unannounced change.

 Bilateral relations

-The Sahrawi Arab Democratic Republic has, since its proclamation established diplomatic relations with a number of states, mainly in Africa and Latin America, which have recognised its independence.
+The Sahrawi Arab Democratic Republic has, since its proclamation established diplomatic relations with a number of states, mainly in Africa and the Americas, which have recognised its independence.
 In connection with the "freezing", "withdrawing" and resuming of recognition, similar changes have occurred at the level of diplomatic relations.
 SADR has stable and developed relationships with states such as Algeria and South Africa.